mirsiadaty/computer-vision-yolo11/README.md

 * Sports analysis: Tracking players and objects.
 * Industrial automation: Detecting defects in manufacturing processes.

-Paper for YOLO13 was published June 2025 (https://arxiv.org/abs/2506.17733).
+YOLO13 was published June 2025 (https://arxiv.org/abs/2506.17733).
 Both the convolutional architectures of YOLO11 and earlier versions and the area-based self-attention mechanism introduced in YOLOv12 are limited to local information modeling.
 YOLO13 enables global multi-to-multi high-order correlations, which imprvoes detection performance in complex scenarios.

 ## object tracking